| Getting Started Contents this page Only a Game

 disturbing not being able to talk to anyone — that had never happened to

+him before.
 He shook his head.
 This clearing wasn’t safe.
 That was clear.
 But moving

 around was probably even more dangerous.
 Crap.
 He was in no condition to